Complex time method for quantum dynamics when an exceptional point is encircled in the parameter space: Conclusions

 The complex amplitude of the quantum states in the end of the encircling loop is expressed via a sum of contributions associated with all individual TPs.
 We derived analytical expressions for these contributions which are valid in the semiclassical limit here characterized by the large pulse area.
 Each TP contribution consists of two different additive terms given by Eqs.~\ref{EQ12d15} and \ref{EQBC}, which reflect separate residual and branchcut contributions of such singularities, respectively.

-The present study is limited to the problem of the survival amplitude if only one state is initially populated under the additional condition that this state is the less dissipative one.
-A generalization of the complex time method to other cases remains an open problem at this point.
+The currect study is limited to solution within the first order perturbation theory and to the problem of the survival amplitude if only one state is initially populated under the additional condition that this state is the less dissipative one.
+An improvement and generalization of the complex time method beyond this approximation and to other cases remains an open problem at this point.

 We illustrate the application of the complex time method in its present form for the special case where the encircling dynamics is time symmetric, namely the time-asymmetric mode switching does not take place.
 This case is new and therefore carefully introduced.
 The time-symmetric EP encircling is associated with a new phenomenon which is represented by a behavior switch between Rabi oscillations and rapid adiabatic passage.
 We discuss that this phenomenon is associated with a coalescence of two TPs of the first Puiseux order upon a formation of one TP of the second Puiseux order.